-Green power, also referred to as renewable, clean or alternative energy, is electricity produced from renewable sources with a lower impact on the environment and our health.
+Renewable energy, also referred to as clean or alternative energy, is electricity produced from renewable sources with a lower impact on the environment and our health.
 This includes power generated by wind, geothermal, solar, biomass and low-impact hydro-electric sources that produce little or no noxious emissions.
 Additionally, landfill gas collection traps methane gas to use as fuel to generate electricity with minimal emissions.
 Alternative energy is used to replace non-renewable sources of energy production such as coal, nuclear and natural gas.

-The town has installed a high-efficiency vertical geothermal bore field system (a network of pipes, pumps, and hoses) in the LEED certified Oakville Transit building, and will install solar arrays on two town buildings.
+The town has installed a high-efficiency vertical geothermal bore field system (a network of pipes, pumps, and hoses) in the LEED certified Oakville Transit building.